thatdecade/Multiple-USB-RGB-Power-Lighting/README.md

 **Additional Notes**

-I used the NeoPixel ring I listed above because that is what I had extra.
-If I were to make one from scratch, I would use the [RGBW Neopixel Rings](https://octopart.com/search?q=adafruit+2854) instead.
-So I could use the Puck Light for normal lighting too.
+I used the NeoPixel ring and Trinket I listed above because that is what I had extra.
+If I were to make one from scratch, I would use the [RGBW Neopixel Rings](https://octopart.com/search?q=adafruit+2854) and [Arduino NANO 33 IoT](https://amzn.to/3lg6Tfj) instead.
+So I could use the Puck Light for normal lighting with commands to Alexa to change colors too! <https://blog.arduino.cc/2019/11/12/create-a-voice-controlled-device-with-alexa-and-arduino-iot-cloud-in-7-minutes/>

-The backpack pcb is optional.
-You can just as easily wire up the diodes and resistors on some protoboard.

 _We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites._